musonza/aws-terraform-by-example-guide/docs/guide/4-chatbot-creation.md

 ### DeletePost intent

-Finally, lets add our `DeletePost` intent.
+Finally, let's add our `DeletePost` intent.
 Like the `UpdatePost` intent, we will address authorization later.

 ```hcl
 // ...